RJ Meléndez

-Ramses "RJ" Meléndez Vega (born December 3, 2002) is a Puerto Rican basketball player for the Mexico City Capitanes of the NBA G League.
-He played college basketball for the Mississippi State Bulldogs.
+Ramses "RJ" Meléndez Vega (born December 3, 2002) is a Puerto Rican basketball player for the Scaligera Basket Verona of the Lega Basket Serie A. He played college basketball for the Mississippi State Bulldogs.
 He previously played for the Illinois Fighting Illini of the Big Ten Conference and the Georgia Bulldogs of the Southeastern Conference.
 He has represented the Puerto Rico men's national basketball team.

 Early life

 Meléndez was born in Arecibo, Puerto Rico.
 He attended high school at Central Pointe Christian Academy in Kissimmee, Florida.

 As a junior, he averaged 18.6 points per game.
 He led CPCA to its first-ever SIAA state title and earned finals MVP honors.
 He averaged 24.3 points, 6.1 rebounds, 3.4 assists, 2.2 steals and 2.3 blocks as a senior, leading Central Pointe (CPCA) to a 33-7 record and took home Sunshine Independent Athletic Association (SIAA) Player of the Year and first-team All-SIAA.
 He finished his career as CPCA’s all-time leading scorer with 2,006 points.

 His high school coach was Boricua legend Richie Dalmau.

 In high school, Meléndez was rated a four-star recruit.
 He was ranked No. 56 by ESPN, No. 93 by 247Sports Composite and No. 117 by Rivals.
 He chose Illinois over Florida, Oklahoma State, Dayton, LSU, Ole Miss, VCU, Nebraska, Virginia Tech, DePaul, Iowa State, Georgia, Georgia Tech, Alabama, St. John’s, Rhode Island, UMass, Florida Atlantic and South Florida.